JoshuaFlynn/Searcher/README.md

 Annoying dialogue prompts.
 Although Searcher does it's best to suppress annoying dialogue prompts (for example, it will supply a default one letter password if no password is given to suppress password prompts, and it tries to silence any dialogue queries with events being disabled), it does not always succeed, especially with 'update links' style prompts.
 The user will have to attend to Searcher, as it's not truly fully automatic.
 On spreadsheets where there are no issues, Searcher often runs smoothly.

+Searcher V6

+Searcher Version 6 is now available in the Beta folder, however it is untested, use at own risk.

+If exiting first result is enabled, and opening first result is enabled, this adds the ability to automatically open a file in write mode (as opposed to read only mode).